dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 - In general, asians have an incentive to work together, but the Japanese do not want to become subservient to the Chinese.

+- america is essentially at the same economic crossroads that Europe was at between WW1 and WW2.
+Do you understand now?
+If we don't stand up for our interests and if we don't stand together, we're going to lose everything and you're going to learn what that means, ad infinitum. *YOU DO NOT WANT THIS TO COME TO PASS.*

 #### Do You Want to Get In A Fight With These Guys?
 I Don't

 ![Video of the Kung-Fu Masters Who Practice Underneath The Bank of China]()